I get an "400 Bad Request" error when I call my API with private integration in Amazon API Gateway.

 - In the navigation pane, choose Load Balancers, and then select the Network Load Balancer you want to edit.

-When a Network Load Balancer is configured with a TLS listener, the load balancer expects HTTPS requests from the upstream service.
-Within the REST API configuration, if you mention HTTP URL as an integration endpoint URL, the request is rejected with the following response:
+Network Load Balancers configured with a TLS listener expect HTTPS requests from the upstream service.
+If you specify the HTTP URL as an integration endpoint URL in the REST API configuration, then requests fail with the following error:

 To configure the HTTPS protocol, complete the following steps: